 Many users may experience a problem when installing or downloading a game where the Steam client prompts them that the download is corrupt.
 This is a common problem which many people using Steam experience over time.
 Although there is always the solution to re-install Steam, it is advised to try out the basic troubleshooting methods listed below before resorting to more tedious ones.

 Solution 1: Changing the download region

 One of the basic fixes includes changing the download region.

 The Steam content system is divided into different regions.
 The client automatically detects your region through your network and sets it as default.
-Sometimes, servers in a specific region may be overloaded or may be going through a hardware failure.
+Sometimes, servers in a specific region may be overloaded or maybe going through hardware failure.
 Therefore changing the download region may solve the problem in question.

-- Select ‘Downloads’ and navigate to ‘Download Region’.
+- Select ‘Downloads’ and navigate to the ‘Download Region’.

 - Select other regions other than your own and restart Steam.

 Clearing your Steam download cache can fix problems if some downloaded file is corrupted.
 This process won’t affect your current games.
 You would only have to re-login.
 Don’t use this solution if you don’t have your correct login credentials at hand.